EB-2 / EB-3 Employment-Based Permanent Residency

 Some agents overcharge newcomers for translations, notarisation, apostilles, or courier services for United States, and may produce documents that are not accepted by official authorities.

 Fraudsters offer admission, scholarships, or student visa packages for United States through unofficial agents.
-Victims may receive fake acceptance letters that fail verification during visa processing.
+Victims may receive fake acceptance letters that fail verification during visa

 Scammers advertise fake apartments in United States, pressure newcomers to transfer a deposit before viewing, and disappear after sending a fake lease or copied property photos.